 St. Malachy gave an account of his visions to Pope Innocent II, but the document remained unknown in the Roman Archives until its discovery in 1590.

 Many of the prophecies are spot on.
-For example, the one about Urban VIII is Lilium et Rosa (the lily and the rose); he was a native of Florence and on the arms of Florence figured a fleur-de-lis; Pope John Paul 11 is De labore Solis meaning "of the eclipse of the sun," Karol Wojtyla was born on May 18, 1920 during a solar eclipse.
+For example, the one about Urban VIII is Lilium et Rosa (the lily and the rose).
+He was a native of Florence and on the arms of Florence figure a fleur-de-lis.
+Pope John Paul II is De labore Solis meaning "of the eclipse of the sun."
+Karol Wojtyla was born on May 18, 1920 during a solar eclipse.

 Peregrinus apostolicus (pilgrim pope), which designates Pius VI, appears to be verified by his many journeys to new lands.